Zain-ul-Abdin45/literate-octo-system/WarehousingWisdom.md

 One-tier architecture for EDW means that you have a database directly connected with the analytical interfaces where the end user can make queries.
 Setting the direct connection between an EDW and analytical tools brings several challenges:

+**Example:** A small marketing agency uses a single-tier data warehouse to store client campaign data and generate monthly reports for clients.
+The database directly connects with reporting tools.

 Traditionally, you can consider your storage a warehouse starting from 100GB of data.
 Working with it directly may result in messy query results, as well as low processing speed.
 Querying data right from the DW may require precise input so that the system will be able to filter out non-required data.
 Which makes dealing with presentation tools a little difficult.
 Limited flexibility/analytical capabilities exist.